dapr/proposals/20250823-BCS-file-store.md

 Files are any contiguous sequences of unstructured data comprised of bytes that should be assumed to span lengths as few as a handful of bytes to several gigabytes.
 Examples include images, videos, documents, database backups, compressed archives and so on.
-This original version of this proposal referred to this being a "file store", but after talking about it with Oli, I've warmed up to instead calling it the "binary store".
+This original version of this proposal referred to this being a `FileStore`, but after talking about it with Oli, I've warmed up to instead calling it the `BinaryStore`.
 This is better than even `DataStore` because the intent is that the data will already have been serialized and encoded so it's ready to persist somewhere.
 While this might be from a file, it doesn't necessarily have to be, so much as that it's just an array (or while in transit, a stream) of bytes.
 Referring to it as a `BinaryStore` also rules out any confusion about whether it's